ashishdoneriya/workbook/content/Finance/cash-trapped-business.md

 Every year, revenue grew.
 The sales charts looked great.
 But every time Ramesh checked his bank account at month-end, it felt like a scam.

-“Where is the bloody cash?”
+"Where is the bloody cash?"

 That one question started a journey.
 A journey that had nothing to do with profit… and everything to do with how money moves inside a business.